Angular Signal Forms Part 1: Getting Started with the Basics

 <!-- ... -->

-As you may have noticed, we also added two buttons for adding and removing e-mail input fields.
+We also add two buttons for adding and removing e-mail input fields.

-method allows us to to add or remove items on the email
+The signal's update() method allows us to add or remove items on the email array.

 Please keep in mind that changes to signal values must be done immutably.